Being Proactive this Earth Day: 9 Things You Can Do Now to Help Enrich the Planet

 The Great Global Cleanup® is a worldwide campaign to remove billions of pieces of trash from neighborhoods, beaches, rivers, lakes, trails, and parks — reducing waste and plastic pollution, improving habitats, and preventing harm to wildlife and humans.
 Cleanups are registered all over Australia.
-For example, in WA you can attend the cleanup on Shelley Foreshore this Saturday 23 April from 8am AWST.
-Bring some plastic bags and a smile and help make Australia beautiful!
-In future, you can register a cleanup for your area here.
+You can register a cleanup for your area here.

 03. Cultivate a sustainable wardrobe.